liuquande/FedDG-ELCFS/README.md

 2. Prepare the dataset, and then extract the amplitude spectrum of samples in each local client with the function in ``dataset/prepare_dataset.py``:

-3. Organize the data (saved sa npy) and amplitude spectrum of local clients as following structure:
+3. Organize the data (save the data as npy to speed up federated training) and amplitude spectrum of local clients as following structure:
    ```
      ├── dataset
         ├── client1